-Adjustment to the block size will help to address most of the challenges faced by users.
-More especially, the difficulty of determining a transaction’s optimal fee rate, including excessive processing times.
+Adjustments to the block size will help to address most of the challenges faced by users.
+More specifically, the difficulty of determining a transaction’s optimal fee rate, including excessive processing times.

 Public sentiments on Ethereum 2.0

-Many industry experts are positive about the many improvements proposed in the next major upgrade on Ethereum blockchain, from the reduced issuance to the transition to PoS, and more.
-Particularly, MetaCartel Ventures DAO partner, Adam Cochran is expecting the start of a bull run with Ethereum 2.0, saying it could become the most significant economic shift in society.
+Many industry experts are positive about the many improvements proposed in the next major upgrade on the Ethereum blockchain, from the reduced issuance to the transition to PoS, and more.
+MetaCartel Ventures DAO partner Adam Cochran is expecting the start of a bull run with Ethereum 2.0, saying it could become the most significant economic shift in society.

-Cochran believes that the transition of Ethereum to the Proof of Stake model could begin a supply shock for Ether.
+Cochran believes the transition from Ethereum to the Proof of Stake model could begin a supply shock for Ether.
 His speculation is probably based on the proposed reduction of Ether supply with Ethereum 2.0.
 According to Cochran, a staking reward of three percent to five percent might prompt investors to bring in capitals, which could result in about 30% of ETH total supply being locked.

-Coupled with the burning mechanism, ETH supply will drop even further, Cochran said, adding that the scenario will cause the fear of missing out (FOMO) among retail investors and traders, causing them to on-board the market as soon as possible.
+Coupled with the burning mechanism, ETH supply will drop even further, Cochran said, adding that the scenario will cause fear of missing out (FOMO) among retail investors and traders, causing them to on-board the market as soon as possible.
 Cochran also believes that the next bull run will be easier than the previous one experienced in 2017, as purchasing digital currencies with fiat has become convenient and accessible.

 While referencing the improved scalability of Ethereum 2.0, the founder of Trustology, Alex Batlin, opined that the launch of Ethereum 2.0 would go beyond the Ether price increase.
-The enhanced scalability on Ethereum will propel massive adoption of Decentralized Finance (DeFi) globally.
+The enhanced scalability of Ethereum will propel the massive adoption of Decentralized Finance (DeFi) globally.
 He added:

 For DeFi to work, we need to get from twenty to one thousand to maybe a couple of thousand transactions per minute, and then we start to get really serious.
 And ETH 2.0 is getting there.
 If you look at the specs, it’s pretty exciting.

 In line with Batlin’s statement, Decentralized Finance (DeFi) will eventually become the dominant platform for DeFi projects if Ethereum 2.0 delivers its proposed features.